tmstevebigdata/Getting_and_Cleaning_Data/CodeBook.md

 ### 1) Variables

-The following are the variables names in the tidy data set before and after transformation:-
+The following are the variables names before and after transformation:-

 | Before transformation  | After transformation |
 | :--------------------- | :------------------- |